Many of the best business phone systems remain to be an

 as it does about the way you get your current phone service.
 And the

-system will be installed.
+facilities' infrastructure.
 If you receive your Internet and dial tone with

 a PRI circuit then you'll need a PBX capable of handling a T1/PRI.
 If you have